ABOUT AJ AWED

 AJ did not come from wealth or privilege.
 Life in the United States as an immigrant was not easy.
 As a teenager AJ struggled to find direction and he dropped out of high school.
 He took a retail job and worked his way up from ‘greeter’ to ‘store manager’.
 He was laid off during the Great Recession and knows what it feels like to be ‘down and out’.
 AJ knew he needed to make a dramatic change in his life – so he followed his gut, like many of his friends and family, and moved to Minnesota.

-He knew education would be his way to a better life – so he enrolled at Normandale Community College by taking a simple multiple choice placement test in reading, writing, and math.
-His results qualified him for college courses and he earned his Associates Degree.
+He knew education would be his way to a better life – so he enrolled at Normandale Community College.
+His results on his entry exam qualified him for college courses and he earned his Associates Degree.
 From there he was accepted at the University of Minnesota- Twin Cities, where he obtained his BA degree in ‘Sociology of Law, Criminology and Deviance’ – going on to become the first Somali-American student commencement speaker at the University of Minnesota’s College of Liberal Arts.

 Throughout his life AJ has seen people struggle and he too has had to face many of his own challenges.
-AJ knows that good fortune and faith, along with dedication and – yes – hard work, provided opportunities for him and helped him to understand better the ‘American Promise’ – which he believes has been forgotten.
+AJ knows that good fortune and faith, along with dedication and – yes – hard work, provided opportunities for him and helped him to understand better the ‘American Promise’.

-To AJ the Promise means all of us are inherently equal, and each of us must respect and defend the liberty of others; and the government – and those wielding its authority – must not unjustly deny our neighbor’s constitutional rights or hamper our exercise of them.
+To AJ, the ‘American Promise’ means all of us are inherently equal, and each of us must respect and defend the liberty of others; and the government – and those wielding its authority – must not unjustly deny our neighbor’s constitutional rights or hamper our exercise of them.

 This Promise is different than the ‘American Dream’ – that’s a question of opportunity and economic attainment.

 At its core, the ‘American Promise’ is about a person’s basic value and our local government’s fundamental obligation to protect each of us – and our rights.
-And AJ believes municipal government’s have an extra ‘duty of care’ to all of their residents.
+And AJ believes municipal governments especially have an extra ‘duty of care’ to all of their residents.

 We all know our government must do better – and there is a long way to go.